Can you Retire Early Without a Successful Blog?| Updated: |

 I believe that there are three problems together in this situation.
 First of all, as I said, can we retire without a blog income?
 We will try to answer this question.

 Second, and probably more important, you should be wary of some blogger examples.
-Due to the high income they get, some bloggers do not use the 4% withdrawal rule that they advertise.
-That means that you cannot compare your situation and their situations since they are still investing after retiring.
+Due to the high income, some bloggers do not use the 4% withdrawal rule that they advertise.
+That means that you cannot compare your situation and theirs since they are still investing after retiring.

 How much do FIRE bloggers make?

 Grant Sabatier from millenialmoney.com is in another category by himself.
 In 2017, he made more than 400’000 USD in a single year.
-This is from multiple income sources related to his website.
+It is from multiple income sources related to his website.
 It seems he stopped publishing these income reports.
 Indeed, I was not able to find any report for 2018.